Clover160/uws.2012-fall/syllabus.md

 The intellectual work of this course is centered on understanding the problem of religious pluralism and religious liberty as it relates to the American state.
-You will engage that intellectual problem in two ways.
-First, you will *read* documents throughout American history written by people who worked through the questions of religious liberty and religious pluralism, and you will read the works of historians.
-Second, you will *write* your own interpretative essays grounded in your reading of primary and secondary sources.
-Specifically, you will complete three major writing assignments and accompanying pre-draft
+You will engage that problem in two ways.
+First, you will *read* documents written by people throughout American history who worked through the questions of religious liberty and religious pluralism, and you will read the works of historians.
+Second, you will *write* three of your own interpretative essays grounded in your reading of primary and secondary sources:
-assignments:

 1. a close-reading essay, a 5--6 page essay interpreting a historical text;